Jean Said Makdisi: Life

 Jean Said Makdisi was born in Jerusalem, British Mandate Palestine, to a notable academic Palestinian family.
 The younger sister of Rosemarie Said Zahlan and Edward Said, she was raised in Egypt and educated in the United States and England.
 She married a Lebanese academic of Palestinian origin, Samir Makdisi.
-They lived in America before moving to Beirut, Lebanon, in 1972, where she taught English and Humanities at the Beirut University College.
+They lived in America before moving to Beirut, Lebanon, in 1972, where she taught English and humanities at the Beirut University College.

 They remained in Beirut throughout the Lebanese Civil War and the 1982 Lebanon War.
-Makdisi documented the city's decline in her first book, Beirut Fragments: a war memoir (1989):
+Makdisi documented the city's decline in her first book, Beirut Fragments: A War Memoir (1989).

-Today, the Beiruti's eye is constantly confronted by buildings in various stages of collapse; broken glass and torn awnings; dangling and broken electric signs: that once glittered in advertising gaudiness; shabby, dirty, overcrowded streets; blocks full of refugees, their children playing in the piles of rubbish scattered here and there, monuments to the war; telephone and electric lines hanging loosely from bent poles; stray dogs and cats, diseased and slow, sniffing at the garbage on empty corners.

-In Teta, mother, and me: an Arab woman's memoir (2005) Makdisi brought alive a century of Arab life though the story of three generations of women: herself, her mother, Hilda Musa Said, and her grandmother, Munira Badr Musa.
+In Teta, Mother, and Me: An Arab Woman's Memoir (2005) Makdisi tells the story of three generations of Arab women: herself, her mother, Hilda Musa Said, and her grandmother, Munira Badr Musa.

-She is the mother of Saree Makdisi, professor of English and Comparative Literature at University of California, Los Angeles, Ussama Makdisi, professor of history at the University of California Berkeley, and Karim Makdisi, professor of international politics at the American University of Beirut.
+She is the mother of Saree Makdisi, professor of English and comparative literature at University of California, Los Angeles; Ussama Makdisi, professor of history at the University of California Berkeley; and Karim Makdisi, professor of international politics at the American University of Beirut.